alihkz94/long-chimeric-reads-project/BlasCh/Readme.md

 The script classifies sequences based on the following criteria:

 1. **Non-chimeric**:
-   - No significant non-self hits, or
-   - High-quality match against the database (≥99% identity and ≥99% coverage)
+   High-quality match against the database (≥99% identity and ≥99% coverage)
 2. **Chimeric**: Multiple non-self alignments
-3. **Borderline**: Single alignment, requires further analysis
+3. **Borderline**: Sequences that did not meet the criteria for non-chimeric or chimeric were classified as borderline and required further analysis.

 ## 🛠 Dependencies